Ringo Starr: vocals

 According to Beatles historian Mark Lewisohn, each of these early takes opened with a spontaneous spoken preamble from Starr, “along the lines of ‘Come on children!
 It’s time to toddle off to bed.
 We’ve had a lovely day at the park and now it’s time for sleep.’
 Or, ‘Put all those toys away.
 Yes, Daddy will sing a song for you!’
 Or, ‘Cover yourself up, Charlie.
 Pull those covers up and off you go to dreamland!'”

-Ringo Starr re-recorded his vocals on 2 July, and harmony backing vocals were also added.
-Following this George Martin made a copy of the tape and began work on his orchestral score.
+Starr re-recorded his vocals on 2 July, and harmony backing vocals were also added.
+Following this Martin made a copy of the tape and began work on the score.